NAME

 rwpmapcat --version

-If the prefix map file contains protocol/port pairs, rwpmapcat prints the starting protocol and port separated by a slash (/), the delimiter character, the ending protocol and port, the delimiter, and the label.
+If the prefix map file contains protocol/port pairs, rwpmapcat prints three fields: the starting protocol and port separated by a slash (/

 Option names may be abbreviated if the abbreviation is unique or is an exact match for an option.
 A parameter to an option may be specified as --arg=param or --arg param, though the first form is required for options that take optional parameters.

 Specify the path of the prefix map file to print.
-If this switch is omitted, the name of the file to be read is taken as the first non-switch command-line argument.
-If no argument is given, the file is read from stdin if possible.
+If this switch is omitted and neither --country-codes nor --address-types is specified, the name of the file to be read is taken as the first non-switch command-line argument.
+If no argument is given, rwpmapcat attempts to read the map from the standard input.

-Specify the types of output to produce as a comma separated list of names.
-When this switch is not provided, the default is to print ranges.
-The output-type can be specified using the shortest unique prefix for the type.
+output type.
+A type can be specified using the shortest unique prefix for the type.
 The available types are:

-Print the name associated with this prefix map file.
-This mapname is used to generate switch names and field names when this prefix map is used with rwfilter(1), rwcut(1), rwgroup(1), rwsort(1), and rwuniq(1).
+Print the name that is stored in the prefix map file.
+This mapname is used to generate switch names and field names when this prefix map is used with rwfilter(1), rwcut(1), rwgroup(1), rwsort(1), rwstats(1), and rwuniq(1).
 See pmapfilter(3) for details.
+The mapname will be preceded by the string MAPNAME:

-For the ranges output-type, skip the printing of entries whose label is LABEL.
+For the ranges output-type, do not print entries whose label is LABEL.
 By default, all entries in the prefix map file are printed.

 For the ranges output-type, left-justify the labels when columnar output is printed.
 Normally, the labels are right-justified.